NamikoMachida/Final_Project/README.md

 #### __Examples__
 These are basic argument patterns of the `collection_search` function.

+* Search specimen information for a single taxaonomic group
 ```
-# To search specimen information of a trilobite family Phacopidae.
+# Example: trilobite family Phacopidae

 source("./functions.R")
 collection_search(rank = "family", Taxon = "Phacopidae")
 ```
+* Search specimen information across multiple groups
+By entering multiple taxonomic names to `Taxon` argument as a charcter vector, you can collect specimen information for those groups simaltaneously.
+Please note that all the `Taxon` input must belong to the same taxonomic rank.
 ```
-# To search specimen information of three phacopid genera (e.g., "Acernaspis", "Ananaspis", "Kainops").
+# Example: trilobite genera Acernaspis, Ananaspis, and Kainops

 source("./functions.R")
 collection_search(rank = "genus", Taxon = c("Acernaspis", "Ananaspis", "Kainops"))
 ```
+* Find specimens of species not included in my current species list
+This is usefull when you are searching for any acceccible specimens that can potentially enhance taxonomic coverage of your dataset (e.g., character matrix in phylogenetic analyses).
+Any "missing taxa" will be highlighted in the output table.
+Conversely, you can highlight specimens of species in your current species list by simply leaving `Search_Missing_Taxa` as FALSE.
 ```
-# To find specimens of any taxa within trilobite family Acastidae that are missing from my own species list.
+# Example: trilobite family Acastidae, with a result of species comparison

 source("./functions.R")
 collection_search(rank = "family", Taxon = "Acastidae", Path = "./mytaxa.txt", Search_Missing_Taxa = TRUE)
 ```
-To see examples of their outputs, please clone this repository and run [collection_search-demo.Rmd](https://github.com/NamikoMachida/Final_Project/blob/master/collection_search-demo.Rmd) or go to [collection_search-demo.html](https://htmlpreview.github.io/?https://github.com/NamikoMachida/Final_Project/blob/master/collection_search-demo.html) in which the function does some demonstrations.
+To see examples of their outputs, please clone this repository locally and run [collection_search-demo.Rmd](https://github.com/NamikoMachida/Final_Project/blob/master/collection_search-demo.Rmd) or go to [collection_search-demo.html](https://htmlpreview.github.io/?https://github.com/NamikoMachida/Final_Project/blob/master/collection_search-demo.html) in which the function does some demonstrations.

-### __4. collection_search: Function Breakdown__
+### __3. collection_search: Function Breakdown__
 ________________________________________________________________
 Here are detailed descriptions of codes in the `collection_search` function.
 This function is mainly composed of six sections, namely, _1.
 Production of error messages_, _2.
 Downloading data from idigbio_, _3.
 Data subsetting and sorting_, _4.
 Text value capitalization_, _5.
 Species comparison_, and _6.
 Table production_.
 Full function codes are found in `./functions.R`.